kscieslinski/CTF/pwn/conf2020/kvm/README.md

 The pages are at guest memory [0x4000, 0x8000].
 I don't like the names PLM4, PDP, PD, PT and so I will call them P4, P3, P2, P1.

 ![](img/pages.svg)

+So as I hope you can tell from the above explanation, when trying to access `virtual address` 0x7ff0 on guest the mmu:
+<b>I.</b> Checks cr3 for address of P4.
+In this case it sees that the P4 is add physical address 0x4000.
+<b>II.</b> Check that the bits highest 9 bits of 0x7ff0 are b'000000000' = 0 and so it looks at index 0 of P4 table for physical address of P3 table.
+You might ask the entry in the table contains 0x5003 instead of 0x5000?
+Well, the lowest 12 bits are used for additional informations.
+The important for us are bits 0 and bit 1 which determinate whether we can access this page for writing (2^0 + 2^1 = 3).
+<b>III.</b> It proceeds to P3 table.
+Again, it looks at the next 9 bits of 0x7ff0 which are again b'000000000' = 0 and so it looks at index 0 of P3 table for physical address of P2 table which turns out to be 0x6000.
+<b>IV.</b>  It proceeds to P2 table.
+Again, it looks at the next 9 bits of 0x7ff0 which are again b'000000000' = 0 and so it looks at index 0 of P2 table for physical address of P1 table which turns out to be 0x7000.
+<b>V.</b>  It proceeds to P1 table.
+Again, it looks at the next 9 bits of 0x7ff0 which are b'00000111' = 8 and so it looks at index 8 of P1 table for physical address of a physical page.
+But under this index there is 0 (or some random address from host) which almost for sure doesn't have valid page bits set and so it generates an segfault.